Mikej81/bigip_to_xc_faq/docs/source/index.rst

 #.
 NTLM

-There are some workable use-cases around Federated Authentication and proxy/service chaining.
+.. note:: There are some workable use-cases around Federated Authentication and proxy/service chaining.

 Tools
 =====